marcopsb/redpanda/docs/site/docs/deploy-self-hosted/monitoring.md

 You can generate a comprehensive Grafana dashboard with
 ```
-rpk generate grafana-dashboard --datasource <name> --prometheus-url <url>
+rpk generate grafana-dashboard --datasource <name> --metrics-endpoint <url>
 ```

-`--prometheus-url` is the address to a redpanda node's metrics endpoint (`<node ip>:9644/metrics`, by default).
+`--metrics-endpoint` is the address to a redpanda node's metrics endpoint (`<node ip>:9644/metrics`, by default).

 `<name>` is the name of the Prometheus datasource configured in your